webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - used to encrypt data transmissions between two endpoints.
 Deprecated in 2015 and replaced with TLS.
 - **Semi-Structured Data**
   - uses tags to structure data. **XML** and **JSON** is an example.
-- **Shuffling**
-  - using different entries from within the same data set to represent the data.
 - **SIEM (Security Information and Event Management)**
+  - collect, manage, analyze, display log data.
+  - centralize log data. advanced trend detection(slow attacks).
-  - ?
+  - GUI, automated alerts.
 - **SOC Report**
   - part of the SSSAE reporting format created by the **AICPA**.
 Designed for compliance with the **Sarbanes-Oxley Act**.
 - **SOC Report Types**